EOP-OMB/payment-accuracy/website/pages/programs/sba-covid-economic-injury-disaster-loan-eidl.md

       applications and therefore are no longer originating loans or disbursing newly approved funds.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
+  - Action_Taken: Completed
     Action_Type: Audit
-    Completion_Date: FY2023
+    Completion_Date: FY2023 Q4
-    Description_Action_Taken: As of January 1, 2022, the SBA stopped accepting applications for new COVID EIDL loans.
-As of May 6, 2022, the SBA was no longer processing COVID EIDL increase requests or requests for reconsideration of previously declined loan applications.
-As of May 16, 2022, the COVID EIDL portal was closed.
-SBA is no longer originating loans or disbursing newly approved funds under this program.
-Therefore, no Auditing corrective action(s) are planned for the COVID EIDL program.
+    Description_Action_Taken: The Audit corrective action(s) taken include the performance of ongoing quality assurance reviews of PDC Departments' loan origination and disbursement activities to identify improper and potentially improper payments, and to identify areas  in which the PDC Departments may require additional training to reduce the possibility of future improper payments, The Disaster Internal Control Division (DICD) are not conducting quality assurance reviews for COVID EIDL program going forward, as the program has ended and is no longer originating loans or disbursing newly approved funds.
-    Mitigation_Strategy: app6_1
+    Mitigation_Strategy: atp6_1
   Agency_Needs_Satisfied: As of January 1, 2022, the SBA stopped accepting applications
     for new COVID EIDL loans.
 As of May 6, 2022, the SBA was no longer processing COVID EIDL increase requests or requests for reconsideration of previously declined